MLHale/nebraska-gencyber/teachers/github/README.md

 >![gitstatus](./img/editedFileStatus.png)

 A few things to notice here about these status messages:
-1. `On branch master`: You are on the master branch in your local repository.
+1. `On branch master`: You are on the master branch in your `local` repository.
 2. `Your branch is up-to-date with 'origin/master'`: Your local repository master branch is in sync with your remote repository master branch on GitHub.
 The default name for the remote repository is **origin**.
+This makes sense as you cloned your local repository from it.
 3. `Changes not staged for commit`: git follows a two step process to save changes to a repository.
-First, the user indicates which modified/deleted/new files need to be _staged_ for a save in the repository.
-Second these staged files are _committed_ to the repository.
-We will look at commands to do both of these shortly.
+  1. The user indicates which modified/deleted/new files need to be `staged` for a save in the repository.
+  2. The staged files are `committed` to the repository.
 4. `modified:  README.md`: git knows that the README.md file has been modified

 Now we `stage` our changes for a commit using this command: